davidben/x509-alg-none/draft-ietf-lamps-x509-alg-none.md

 id-unsigned MUST be present and MUST be encoded as NULL.
 The Certificate's signatureValue field MUST be a BIT STRING of length zero.

-An unsigned certificate has no issuer, so there no meaningful values to use for the issuer and issuerUniqueID fields and the authority key identifier and issuer alternative name extensions.
+An unsigned certificate has no issuer, so there are no meaningful values to use for the issuer and issuerUniqueID fields and the authority key identifier and issuer alternative name extensions.
 This document does not mandate particular values but gives general guidance: Senders SHOULD omit issuerUniqueID, authority key